 In collaboration with the John F. Kennedy School of Government at Harvard University and Neighborworks America, Terri was one of 50 professional leaders in the nation selected to participate in the Achieving Excellence Program.
-She has also earned a designation as a Certified Community Developer from the University of Central Arkansas and a designation from the United States Department of Housing and Urban Development as a Certified HOME Program Specialist.
-Terri earned a Bachelor in Public Administration degree from Grambling State University and a Master of Public Policy and Administration degree from Jackson State University.
-Fulfilling a lifelong passion for higher education, Terri serves as an adjunct professor at Georgia State University where she teaches Real Estate Principles and Urban Development courses.
+She has earned designations as a Certified Community Developer from the University of Central Arkansas and as a Certified HOME Program Specialist from the United States Department of Housing and Urban Development.

 Equal parts community planner and community participant, Terri also invests in the future of community development through her service as an adjunct professor at Georgia State University, where she teaches Real Estate Principles and Urban Development.

 A proud HBCU graduate, Terri holds a Bachelor of Arts in Public Administration from Grambling State University and a Master of Public Policy and Administration degree from Jackson State University.
 Terri is a lifelong member of Delta Sigma Theta Sorority, Inc., a public service organization.
 Terri has a passion for lifting families and building effective teams.
 Terri demonstrates this passion every day.